tikallyn/tikallyn/README.md

 - 👸 Pronouns: she/her
 - 🏙 I live in Chicago.
+- 👾 I'm a software engineer at [QuirkChat][5] (check us out - we ROCK).
-- 👩‍🏫 I’m a recent grad and teaching fellow at Grace hopper (a Fullstack bootcamp for women+).
+- 👩‍🏫 I'm a bootcamp grad from Grace hopper (a Fullstack bootcamp for women+).
 - 💜 I love boardgames 🎲 , fire dancing 🔥 , art 🎨 , and building queer community 🌈

 ### ✨ Projects:
 - 🐱 I just finished an adorable multiplayer music making game for kids and cat enthusiasts: [Meowsic Maker][3]
-- 🧟‍♀️ I'm currently learning blockchaining and solidity with the [Crypto Zombies.IO][4] course.
+- 💃 I'm currently working on a Hula Hooping app for dancers to discover new moves, practice, and improve their flow.

 ### 🧩 Let's Connect:
 <!-- Social Media:-->